What’s The Deal With The New Testament

 I find it kinda sick, that worldview where everybody is born with inherited sin, as with some kind of birth-given defect.
 But billions of people in history took it for granted.
 And millions still do.
 It wouldn’t be fair to say that that kind of story is judeo-christian exclusivity.
 Nor to say that it’s just a sick mythology.
 There is much more in it than meets the eye and the story of original sin is not just an empty tale.

-Years after kicking Eve and Adam out of Paradise, God made a deal with human kind.
+Years after kicking Eve and Adam out of Paradise, God made several deals with human kind.
 Representatives of the later side being Noah, Abraham and Moses.
 That’s the Old Testament.
-Testament means a contract, a deal, an agreement.
-Part of that deal made people responsible for what their cousins, neighbours, friends and tribe-mates do.
+Part of those deals made people responsible for what their cousins, neighbours, friends and tribe-mates do.
 Somebody in the house next to yours do something wrong, the next day the whole village is on fire.
 Which led to nice and cheerful events like stoning to death or excommunication of whoever was found or even thought guilty of something that might hurt the sensitive moral taste of the all-seeing God.

 Centuries later, Jesus came.
 And died.
 For our sins.
 And that’s New Testament.
 A new deal of God and his favourite creation.
 Let’s take a bit closer look to it.